 Now, that’s not to say that the more proactive folks never worry about things outside of their control.
 We’re all human, and it’s in our nature to respond to threats and evaluate new pieces of information that could affect our health and wellbeing.

 However, they understand that there’s a balance to be struck.
 It’s okay to turn on the news every once in awhile, or indulge in the latest celebrity gossip, but everything outside your Circle of Control needs to be taken in moderation.
 You don’t eat pizza for breakfast, lunch, and dinner everyday, do you?
 (I sure hope not!).
 Well, you need to take the same approach to the information that flows into your mind as you do with the food that goes into your body Garbage in, garbage out, as they say.
 The more garbage you let in–the more things that lie outside of your control–the worse you’ll feel, and the more your mental health will suffer.

-So if you’ve been dwelling on all the negative events that have come our way in 2020, do yourself a favor.
+So if you’ve been dwelling on all the negative events that have come our way, do yourself a favor.
 Turn off the news, log out of social media, and put your focus towards something you have 100% control over.
 Crack open a book, take a walk in the woods, start a new project with your kid.
 The sun will still rise tomorrow, I promise.
 And maybe, just maybe, you’ll have the mental clarity to sit back and actually enjoy it.